 Join us for a morning of professional development sessions on scholarly publishing, careers in chemistry, science communication, and much more!
 Network with the ACS Editors and learn how you can advance your career.
-Featured speakers include Prof. Bill Tolman, Editor-in-Chief of Inorganic Chemistry and Prof. Paul Chirik, Editor-in-Chief of Organometallics.
+Featured speakers include Prof. Bill Tolman, Editor-in-Chief of Inorganic Chemistry, Prof. Paul Chirik, Editor-in-Chief of Organometallics.
+Prof. Carsten Bolm, an Associate Editor of The Journal of Organic Chemistry, and Prof. Karsten Meyer, an Associate Editor of Organometallics.
 The event is free and open to all researchers studying the sciences.

 Interested in attending the forum and ACS on Campus?
 Register for both events on the ACS Publications Forum homepage: http://acspubs.co/4ZRX30kHirX.
 This FREE forum features lectures from world-class scientists across Europe that are conducting innovative research in inorganic and organic chemistry.
 Don’t miss the opportunity to share your science during the student poster session.
 Abstracts are now being accepted.

 Ten Tips for Scholarly Publishing with the ACS Editors

 Peer Review: Why, How to, and What Not to Do

 Poster Award Ceremony & Closing Remarks

 William B. Tolman, Ph.D.

 Chair of the Department of Chemistry, Washington University in St. Louis